Woman Gets 30 Years For Heroin Addicted Baby, He Lived For Only Nine Days

-A Baltimore woman who gave birth to a heroin-addicted baby has been handed a 30 year sentence.
+A Baltimore woman who gave birth to a heroin-addicted baby has been handed a 30-year sentence.
 Anne Kirsch was convicted of manslaughter and child abuse after she admitted to using heroin all through her nine-month pregnancy and on the night, her son— Matthew died in 2015.
 Matthew Kirsch Jr., was born in an auto repair shop and died when he was just nine days old.
 Doctors say the infant was born with a heroin addiction as he suffered terrible pains from withdrawal.

 An autopsy also revealed that the child had no nutrition in his tract and also carried a severe brain injury synonymous with having his head brutally slammed on an even surface.
 Medical examiners speaking to the NY Daily News said the infant suffered greatly in his short life, adding that abuse and total neglect contributed to his demise.

 His 37-year-old mother was given a 75-year prison sentence with 45 suspended.
-Her husband, Matthew Kirsch Sr., was handed a 15 year sentence after he pleaded guilty for refusing to take his nine-week-old son to a hospital.
+Her husband, Matthew Kirsch Sr., was handed a 15-year sentence after he pleaded guilty to refusing to take his nine-week-old son to a hospital.
 He is susceptible to an additional 10 years if he goes against the terms of his release.

 State Attorney Marilyn Mosby in a statement made available to the Baltimore Sun said her heart bled for the heroin withdrawals, blunt force trauma and hunger that baby Matthew suffered, adding that the parents failed terribly in ensuring the safety and well-being of a baby they brought into the world.